 The bed is an absolute dream come true.
 I love putting pieces like this into kid’s spaces because they get SO EXCITED when they see the spaces.
 Also, look how cute the little bed looks from the inside!

-Sources: Treehouse Twin Loft Bed (this is amazing quality in person), Console Table (this is similar, the exact model is discontinued), Mirror, Market Basket (hanging on wall), Tapestry/The Northern Needle (here’s a smaller option), Fawn Pillow (it’s huge!), Brown Bear Rocker, Horse Bookend, Curtains, Plaid Throw Pillow, Large Tree (yes, it’s fake).
+Sources: Treehouse Twin Loft Bed (similar) Console Table (this is similar, the exact model is discontinued), Mirror, Market Basket (similar), Tapestry/The Northern Needle (here’s a smaller option), Fawn Pillow (it’s huge!), Brown Bear Rocker, Horse Bookend, Plaid Throw Pillow (similar), Large Tree (yes, it’s fake).

 But it’s good to have options, and I love creating little treats for my guests to find.